hyperledger/fabric/docs/source/msp.rst

 **1) Mapping between organizations/corporations and MSPs**

 We recommend that there is a one-to-one mapping between organizations and MSPs.
-If a different mapping type of mapping is chosen, the following needs to be to
+If a different type of mapping is chosen, the following needs to be to
 considered:

 - **One organization employing various MSPs.** This corresponds to the